rsoury/buyte-woocommerce/README.txt

 **Why use Buyte?**
 Buyte abstracts the compliance, security and development requirements to load these digital wallets out of the box.
 Offer your customers Apple Pay and Google Pay in a single install.
 By integrating Buyte into your e-commerce website, your visitors can securely checkout with their mobile wallet.
 Don't force credit card forms and user login forms on your new visitors.

+== Setup ==
+1. Deploy [Buyte](https://github.com/rsoury/buyte) to your cloud
+2. Configure your payment gateway in the [Buyte Dashboard](https://github.com/rsoury/buyte-dashboard)
+3. Use your Buyte API keys and Checkout Widget ID in the plugin configuration

 == Contributions ==